How to Grow Garlic – A Guide to Growing Garlic

 After planting, garlic needs a period of cold weather for good bulb development.
 Planting in late autumn or in early spring, depending on the variety, will provide the necessary cold period.

 As the garlic is going to be sitting in the ground all winter, you can get losses due to rot.
 A well-drained and cultivated soil will give the best results.
 A week or so before planting, give the soil a dose of a general-purpose fertiliser such as Growmore or Fish, Blood & Bone.
-Garlic doesn’t need a rich soil, so a couple of ounces per square yard is about right.
+Garlic doesn’t need a very rich soil, so a couple of ounces per square yard is about right.

 Break the garlic bulb into cloves, being careful not to damage them, and plant pointed side up, in holes about 5cm (2ins) deep and 20cm (8 ins) apart.
 Cover with soil and forget about them until spring.
 If you have a heavy clay soil, dig the hole a little deeper and put some grit or sand under the cloves, or plant on ridges.
 This will allow drainage and get your garlic through a wet winter.